mag0716/Google_IO_2018_CatchUp/README.md

 ### 2日目

 - [ ] Android Jetpack: how to smartly use Fragments in your UI
-- [ ] Best practices for testing your Actions
 - [ ] Protips: a fresh look at advanced topics for Android experts
 - [ ] ★Android Jetpack: what's new in Architecture Components
 - [ ] Android Jetpack: what’s new in Android Support Library